Understanding Industrial Design Protection in Saudi Arabia

-What is an Industrial Design
+What is Industrial Design?

-Industrial Design is a form of intellectual property that is used to protect aesthetic, ornamental and/or ergonomic aspects of an article.
-This may include any two or three dimensional features such as:
+Industrial Design is a form of intellectual property that is used to protect aesthetic features, of an article.

 • Shape of an article